uthark/blog/content/post/2021-10-06-running-pihole-kubernetes.md

 Up to recent versions of Pi-Hole Docker images you had to take care of the correct architecture (and as a result correct docker tag to use).

-Now they use multiarch docker image, so you can use docker image `pihole/pihole:<version>` which will work both on `amd64` and `arm` architectures.
+Now they use multi-arch docker image, so you can use docker image `pihole/pihole:<version>` which will work both on `amd64` and `arm` architectures.

 We will use Kubelet's ability to run [static pods].